Khovanov homotopy type, Burnside category, and products: Building a smaller cube from little box maps

 The diagram $\SpDiag{F}$ is a special case of a more general construction, which we give in \Section{box-refinement}.
-We define $\SpDiag{F}$ in \Section{coherent-box-maps}, and prove that this homotopy colimit is the same as $\Realize{F}$ in \Section{small-is-big}.
+We specialize to $\SpDiag{F}$ in \Section{coherent-box-maps}, and prove that this homotopy colimit is equivalent to $\Realize{F}$ in \Section{small-is-big}.
+Before turning to these constructions, we introduce a particular class of maps between spheres in \Section{box-maps}.